robvanbakel/gotiny-api/README.md

   .then((data) => console.log(data))
 ```

+You can add the query parameter `?format=json` to this call to be returned the full link as a JSON formatted object.

 ## JavaScript SDK

 JavaScript developers might want to consider using the [GoTiny SDK](https://www.npmjs.com/package/gotiny).
 The SDK provides extra features like improved error-handling and extended return objects.